Lavbella/JEuroSorte_GEuroLuck/README.md

 *  [Video Tutorial: Install & Update (MP4)](https://lavbella.com)
 *  [Video Tutorial: Statistical Features (MP4)](https://lavbella.com)

+*Disclaimer: This application is a statistical and numerological decision-support tool.
+It does not guarantee winnings.*

+Copyright © 2026 **Lav et Bella**.
+All rights reserved.
+This software, including its processing logic and hybrid Statistical/Numerological algorithms, is protected by copyright laws and a **Registered Patent**.
+Any unauthorized reproduction, reverse engineering, distribution, or commercial exploitation is strictly prohibited.

 ---
-*Disclaimer: Esta aplicação é uma ferramenta estatística e numerológica de apoio à decisão.
-Não garante prémios. / This application is a statistical and numerological decision-support tool.
-It does not guarantee winnings.*